ianmcnicholas/CV/README.md

 #### Planning

 The majority of my employment has been in construction, where it is crucial that works are carried out in a logical and time-effective manner.
 Once these works had been planned, it was vital to track the progress and check this against the programme.
-This skill lent itself to my coding bootcamp as I was able to effectively plan and sequence my projects in a logical manner, consistently coming back to the plan throughout the work to check on the progress and replan as required.
+This skill lent itself to software development as I am able to effectively plan and sequence my tickets in a logical manner, consistently coming back to the plan throughout the work to check on the progress and replan as required.

 #### Communication